 Can we imagine other possible worlds that channel and mediate new forms of social organisation?
 What does a praxis of decolonisation that acknowledges the agency and complicity of local structures and the crisis of the state form look like?
 How can we contribute to an imaginary that goes beyond structures of race, ethnicity, and nation-state?
 Moreover, can we envision a politics that transcends the figure of the human to include non-human (or more-than-human) beings as witnesses and agents of change?

-Using the space of The Lab as a site of conjunction for the investigation of art and ecology, participants will engage with and begin to answer these questions as they negotiate both contextual and personal gravity points.
+participants will engage with and begin to answer these questions as they negotiate both contextual and personal gravity points.
 While there will be a basic guiding structure, the program is designed to allow participants to shape the trajectory of their individual and collective experiences.

 *The majority of the sessions will be in Arabic.
 Translation will be provided if needed for sessions facilitated in English.